Sonido Musica

 The Sonido Musica Story

 In 2014, as music programs in the Springfield Public Schools (SPS) had experienced decades of cuts, SPS Director of Visual & Performing Arts and CMSS’ Executive Director formed a partnership program to systematically build music education back into the schools.
 CMSS hired a program director/teaching artist with experience in urban public schools to develop and implement Sonido Musica.
+Sonido began with 60 students in just 3 Springfield Public Schools.
+Multi-year data collected by Springfield Public Schools indicates that Sonido participants have increased attendance and decreased disciplinary incidents compared to non-participants.

 Sonido Musica Faculty

-Eleni Yalanis, Program Director and Teaching Artist (Strings)
+Eleni Yalanis, Director and Teaching Artist (Strings)

 Yoonhee Ko, Program Coordinator and Teaching Artist (Strings)

-Will Carroll, Teaching Artist (Percussion)
+opens in a new windowAndrew Armstrong, Teaching Artist (Percussion)

 Courtney Castaneda, Teaching Artist (Strings)

-Jesey Meche, Teaching Artist (Percussion and Music Production)
+Jesey Meche, Teaching Artist (Percussion, Music Production)

 Tara Murphy, Teaching Artist (African Dance and Drumming)